Inside: How to Make a Perfect Friendship Star Quilt Block

 - Qty (2) 4 7/8″ x 4 7/8″ White – Kona White #1387

 For different sized blocks, I’ve included this cutting chart below.
-In this tutorial we are cutting for a 12″ finished block.
+In this tutorial we are cutting to make a 12″ finished block.

 - Place a light and a dark fabric square right sides together.